 - assistance with finding a general practitioner, dentist and pharmacy

-- buddy support throughout the course of the assignment
+- support via e-mail and WhatsApp throughout the course of the assignment

 The first months in a new country can be exciting but it can also feel scary and mind-boggling.
 You need to adapt to new people, a new language, a new way of doing things.
+You feel lonely as you don’t have a local support network yet.
 Before you know you find yourself anxious and culturally disoriented.

 Making new friends can be awkward, especially if you’re an introvert.
-Like all relationships, it takes time to find like-minded people to hang out with.
-When you don’t immediately come across people who you feel comfortable asking for help or opening up to, you can count on me to support you through this transition.
+Like all relationships, it takes time and effort to find like-minded people to hang out with.
+When you don’t immediately come across people to who you feel comfortable asking for help or opening up, you can count on me to support you through this transition.

 - You’re bound to have a lot of shopping to do when you move into your new home.
 Without the shops and brands you’re familiar with, you might not know where to buy the bare essentials like bedding.
 A go-to local buddy comes in handy.
 Don’t wrack your brain looking for answers to every single question when you can simply ask me.